 It’s normal to cough up blood-tinged, or pink, sputum for a few days.

 Although the procedure carries some risks, they’re low.
 This test provides important diagnostic information.
-It may help you avoid a much riskier, major surgery.
+It may help you avoid major surgery, which is much riskier.

 Complications of bronchoscopy are extremely rare.
-However, risks include:
+However, they include: